cherryot02/PowerOptions_Batch/Documentation.md

 Typically, some computers only have one option but some have 2.
 For now we'll do two options so I can show you the changes and what command option to use.

-Basically these right here and the "power schemes."<br>
+Basically these right here are the "power schemes."<br>
 ![image](https://github.com/user-attachments/assets/f1c05e07-c4b0-4c6f-ab54-c94a5a7867ab)
 <br>
 On the photo, it already selected on the recommended but for the next example, let's pretend it's in balanced then we're switching to the recommended options.<br>